gdeepak884/DSC/README.md

 # `dsc-du`: official website of Dyal Singh College.

-In an effort to involve students of Dept. of Computer Science, Dyal Singh College, University of Delhi) in web development and GitHub, I created an website for my college - [http://www.dsc.du.ac.in/][2].
+In an effort to involve students of Dept. of Computer Science, Dyal Singh College, University of Delhi, in web development and GitHub, I created an website for my college - [http://www.dsc.du.ac.in/][2].
 The website is now fully managed by Administration Department Of College.

 ![Dyal Singh College]